higgs165/CovidCheck/README.md

 # CovidCheck

 A simple, minimal Android app made using Dart to display statistics regarding COVID-19, both globally and per region.
+Android Studio was the IDE used for this app.

 Stats include: